Mogit21/Weather_API_Consumer/README.md

 ### **Next Steps**
 1. Add the `.env` handling in your `test_app.py` as described above.
 2. Create the `README.md` file in your project directory and commit it to GitHub.
-3. Let me know if you’d like to explore additional features or testing strategies!